a-gunderin/frontend-project-lvl2/README.md

 $ npm run win-test
 ```

-All other actions are the same as for Linux / MacOS systems.
+All other actions are the same as for Linux / macOS systems.